 There are many ways to get into business, but only one way to stay in – you have to get paid.
 That’s why a good accounts receivable process is critical.

-What is an accounts receivable process?
+What is an accounts receivable (or trade debtors) process?

 The job of accounts receivable is to get money in the door.
 There are a lot of steps to that.
 You need to find customers that pay, bill them correctly, communicate clearly, and lay out enforceable consequences for slow payment.

 Here’s your small business guide to accounts receivable management.